openbmc/openbmc-test-automation/CONTRIBUTING.md

     ${var1} =  My Keyword
     ```
 -   General variable naming conventions:
-    -   Variable names should be lower case with few exceptions:
+    -   Variable names should be lower case with few exceptions (listed here):
         -   Environment variables should be all upper case.
         -   Variables intended to be set by Robot -v parameters may be all
             upper case.